 Within a settlement area, minimum setbacks, intervening berms, walls and security fencing, or combination thereof, may be required as a condition of development where residential development is proposed abutting a railway shown on Schedule 'F'.
 Outside a settlement area, a minimum setback shall be prescribed in the Zoning By-law between a dwelling and a railway sufficient to ensure an adequate measure of safety.
-Safety berms, walls and fences shall be designed, constructed and maintained in accordance with guidelines established by CN Rail and an agreement with the Municipality.
+Safety berms, walls and fences shall be designed, constructed and maintained in accordance with guidelines established by CN Rail the Federation of Canadian Municipalities and the Railway Association of Canada (FCM/RAC Guidelines) and an agreement with the Municipality.
 A safety berm shall generally not be required in the case of minor infilling, redevelopment or other instances where it is impractical to install or would not achieve its intended purpose.